Mikmik28/shiftcare_cli/README.md

 # ShiftCare CLI Technical Challenge

-This Ruby-based command-line application processes client data from a JSON source (URL or file).
+This Ruby-based command-line application processes client data from a JSON source (URL).
 It provides the following features:

 - 🔍 **Search**: Find clients with names that partially match a given query.
 - 🔁 **Duplicates**: Identify clients with duplicate email addresses.